(I Believe) Love's a Prima Donna: Critical reception

 Upon its release as a single, Sue Byrom of Record Mirror described the song as one with "a lot of changes of rhythm and tempo" and a "quick burst of Queen-type backing".
 She felt the song was "fairly complex", which "might put its chances at risk".
 Harborough Mail commented, "They've tried hard and the effort should pay off.
 Meaty, commercially-structured beat blast, full of chunky keyboard and neat pace changes."
 The Lincolnshire Standard called it "an instantly commercial offering".
 Mike Pryce of the Worcester Evening News praised it as the band "at their best" and continued, "Faster and fuller than some of their singles, it has a good hook in the way he sings the title line and the rest just flows."
 Terry Kirby, writing for the Alcester Chronicle, described it as a "magnificent return to form", with Harley "sing[ing] superbly on top of one of the year's most memorable choruses".
+Caroline Coon of Melody Maker called it an "instantly catchy pop song" that "will leave everyone speechles until it makes the chart – or not".
+However, she was not a fan of Harley's "ornate [self-]production", which she described as an "attempt at sound-melodrama" and "richness overflow".
+She wrote, "All the Harley-hooks are out, but, egomania raging, Mr Psychomodo attempts to produce himself like Mahler, Wagner and King Ludwig of Bavaria on a massive trip together.
+The effect is gross rather than interesting or elaborately deep."

 In a 1976 issue of the EMI Records Weekly News magazine Music Talk, Rex Anderson compared the song with "(Love) Compared with You": "'(I Believe) Love's a Prima Donna' is a brilliant contrast.
 The guy has been through all the different pangs of adolescent love and comes to the realisation that 'love' is a prima donna."
 Later in the review, Anderson also praised Tony Rivers for his vocal arrangements on the song.
 In a review of the album, American magazine Billboard picked the song, along with "(Love) Compared with You", as the album's best cuts.
 In a retrospective review, Donald A. Guarisco of AllMusic commented that the song was one of "Harley's finest songs".
 He described it as "a bracing song that features the writer waxing comical about the pitfalls of love over a briskly paced pop tune that fleshes out its pub-piano melody with flamenco guitar and a choir".